-FIONA EAGGER - Producer & Executive Producer
+FIONA EAGGER - CEO & Co-Founder

-DEB COX - Head Writer & Executive Producer
+DEB COX - Creative Director & Co-Founder

 With more than three decades experience in the Australian production industry, Deb Cox has been responsible for creating and producing some of Australia’s most iconic screen content, as a highly talented creator, writer, and creative producer.
-She possesses a rare talent for creating intelligent stories grounded in great writing, rich characters and high production values.
+Deb possesses a rare talent for creating intelligent stories grounded in great writing, rich characters and high production values.

 In 2006 she wrote one of Australia’s first long-run online narratives PS Trixi for Hoodlum Entertainment in Brisbane, then co-created, co-wrote and co-produced two series of East of Everything.